IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 <div class="divider--half"></div>

-- Set a variable that will reference the wrapper class selector and set an event which trgiggers the function that manipulates the `class` reference:
+- Set a variable that will reference the wrapper class selector and set an event which triggers the function that manipulates the `class` reference:

 ```html
 <div [class] = "wrapper">